shuoyangd/meerkat/README.md

 ### Misc

-You can find the some scripts we used for analysis and some sanity checks in `scripts/analysis`.
+You can find some scripts we used for analysis and some sanity checks in `scripts/analysis`.
 They are not supposed to be clean enough to run out-of-the-box, but only to provide reference if you are interested in reproducing them as well.

 + reproducing all fast-align results, including online results: `scripts/analysis/run_all_align.sh`